-EDITOR’S NOTE: This post covers the 6-quart Ambiano 6-in-1 Pressure Cooker.
-You can read about the larger 8-quart 9-in-1 Pressure Cooker here.
+EDITOR’S NOTE: This post covers the 6-quart Ambiano 6-in-1 Pressure Cooker, which Aldi sold in 2018.
+You can read about the 2018 8-quart 9-in-1 Pressure Cooker here.
+You can also read our thoughts on the 2019 6-quart 9-in-1 Pressure Cooker here.

 This post contains affiliate links.

 Instant Pots are all the rage.
 Just about every cooking website, mom blog, and foodie site has, at some point, chronicled their experiences with the versatile little machine.
 An Instant Pot is a high-tech take on a centuries-old device, a pressure cooker, which uses pressure and steam to considerably speed up the cooking process.
 Several design choices set the Instant Pot apart, but one of the most important is the fact that the Instant Pot’s programmable cooking modes take out much of the guesswork.

 Aldi is not one to shy away from cloning popular appliances, and the grocer has done it here, too.